BrightCanary

 By Jessica Jackson

-If your child set up their own TikTok account, there’s a good chance there’s no password associated with their account, since you can create a TikTok account using just a phone number.
+If your child set up their own TikTok account, there’s a good chance they don’t have a TikTok password.
+You can create a TikTok account using just a phone number — which isn’t exactly a good password for TikTok.

-As a parent, it’s a good idea to add a password that you have access to.
-That way you can help your child get back into a locked account, and if you choose to link your child’s account to a monitoring tool, you’ll have the password ready.
+As a parent, it’s a good idea to set a password that you know.
+That way, you can help them get back into a locked account, make sure they’re using a secure password, and link your child’s account to a parental monitoring tool.

-Most importantly, if you have a password, you can access your child’s account even if you don’t have access to their device.
-This could be useful if you have safety concerns and you need to check the account, but the device isn’t available or your child refuses to give it to you.
+Most importantly, if you have a password, you can access your child’s account even if you don’t have their device.
+This could be useful if you have safety concerns and need to check their account or change their password on TikTok.

 From your child’s phone: